ManuelSchmitz/SCAM/Readme.md

 ## Job Processing

-An agent will drill down in two steps:
+An agent will drill down in three phases:
 1. To the `skip-depth`, without taking on stone/ore/ice. (*)
 2. Further to `least-depth`, picking up stone/ore/ice.
 3. On to `depth-limit`, but only if there is ore or ice.